matthewscharles/instrument-maker/README.md

 ## Background

 My intention is to help find a different entry point to instrument creation using sensors.
 I'm reluctant to use the term "accessible music technology" to describe this; while I respect others that do, I don't currently think it's all that helpful a term in abstract.
 But that's certainly a context in which some of this project's output will fit.
+Access or accessibility tend to rely upon openness, and benefit from opportunities for input at every stage of the design process.

+So, ideally, this should provide an opportunity/context for someone to approach the problem of creating an instrument, rather than (necessarily) learning a programming language.
+Conversely, it shouldn't remove access to the underlying code..whether that's through a nicely packaged GUI, or a closed source back end.
+That's not necessarily the easiest problem to solve!
+We're starting to see a bit more of this appearing in commercial software; Max for Live is a good example.

 A few considerations: